DK-Hostmaster/rdap-demo-client-mojolicious/README.md

 }
 ```

 The `countrycode` is the based on [ISO 3166-1 Alpha 2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
-You can non-existent countries, such entries are flagged in the client listing for easy identification.
+You can list non-existent countries, such entries are flagged in the client listing as a warning for easy identification.

 The `URL` has to point to a RDAP endpoint.